jackjliew/ai-openscale/connect-db.md

   ![Select database](images/gs-config-database2.png)

 You can upgrade to another database from the free database, however it is not possible to reconfigure a Compose for Postgres, Database for Postgres, or Db2 instance to the free database.
 After you upgrade it is impossible to return to using the free database.
+All the current data, such as the configuration, the scoring results, and explanations cannot be reused.
+By selecting another schema or database, the {{site.data.keyword.aios_short}} environment is completely reset.

 ### Existing or new database
 {: #cdb-exn}